sepro/CoNekT/docs/install_windows.md

     [download python ](https://www.python.org/downloads/)

-Clone the repository into a directory PlaNet using the Git Client for windows
+Clone the repository into a directory CoNekT using the Git Client for windows

 Set up the virtual environment for a shell (without setuptools as there is a bug preventing this)